 We’ve shared before the importance of being a digital decathlete.
 You have to be an all-rounder who understands how to connect the different areas of digital.

 It’s different from traditional business models.

 You need to know brand strategy and website design.
-You need to know the ins and outs of online business models and the IT skills to set up order to delivery systems.
-E-Commerce experts know how to connect these together to create a single cohesive experience for the online shopper.
+You need to know the ins and outs of online business models and the IT skills to set up order to delivery systems and process orders.
+E-Commerce experts know how to connect these to create a single cohesive experience for the online shopper.

 A true e-Commerce expert knows they have to understand how all these elements work together.

 As we said, if you don’t understand what the customer actually wants and needs, and apply that at each stage of the e-Commerce planning process, then you’re clearly not an e-Commerce expert.